Yohan460/oomnitza/docs/MetadataField.md

 ### NewMetadataField

-`func NewMetadataField(uid string, unique string, dropdownHelpTextEnabled string, ) *MetadataField`
+`func NewMetadataField(uid int32, unique string, dropdownHelpTextEnabled string, ) *MetadataField`

 NewMetadataField instantiates a new MetadataField object This constructor will assign default values to properties that have it defined,